djrowe1/codepath_HW/README.md

 ## Notes

-Smooth saling except for the Cross-Site Request Forgery challenge.
+Fun saling except for the Cross-Site Request Forgery challenge.